 On November 23, 2021, the Company, its directors and certain of its officers were named in a putative class action lawsuit filed in the United States District Court for the Eastern District of New York (Bar-Asher v.
 Playtika Holding Corp. et al.).
 The complaint is allegedly brought on behalf of a class of purchasers of the Company's securities between January 15, 2021 and November 2, 2021, and alleges violations of federal securities laws arising out of alleged misstatements or omissions by the defendants during the alleged class period.
 On March 10, 2022, the court appointed LBMotion Ltd as lead plaintiff, and the plaintiff filed an amended complaint on May 6, 2022.
 The amended complaint alleges violations of Section 11 and 15 of the Securities Act of 1933 and seeks, among other things, damages and attorneys' fees and costs on behalf of the putative class.
 The amended complaint also added the companies that served as underwriters for the Company's IPO as defendants in the lawsuit.
 On September 15, 2022, in accordance with local rules of the Court, the Company and other defendants in the case filed a letter notifying the Court of defendants' service upon plaintiffs of, among other things, a notice of motion to dismiss plaintiffs' amended complaint and a memorandum of law in support of the defendants' motion to dismiss plaintiffs' amended complaint.
 On November 30, 2022, the Company filed with the Court a motion to dismiss.
 The Company's motion to dismiss was granted with prejudice on March 18, 2024.
 However, on April 15, the plaintiffs filed a notice of appeal.
-As the appeals process has just begun, the Company cannot estimate what impact, if any, the litigation may have on its results of operations, financial condition or cash flows.
+The plaintiffs' appeal has been briefed and is currently pending.
+As the Company is awaiting a ruling on the appeals process, the Company cannot estimate what impact, if any, the litigation may have on its results of operations, financial condition or cash flows.
 The Company has defended this case vigorously and will continue to do so.